Expungement, Charge Reduction and Record Sealing.

 If you were convicted of an infraction, a misdemeanor, or a felony and were ordered to serve county jail time, probation, pay a court fine, or a combination; we can petition the court for a ‘dismissal’ of the conviction.
 The court may withdraw your conviction and the court record would be changed to show a dismissal per Penal Code Section §1203.4” rather than a conviction of the case in question.

 California Labor Code Section §432.7 states that an employer cannot ask someone applying for a job for information about an arrest or detention that did not end in a conviction.
 Also, an employer cannot ask about a referral to or participation in any diversion program.
 An employer is prohibited from searching for any record of arrest (from any source) that did not end in a conviction.
 If this information comes to the employer’s attention anyway, the employer cannot use that record as a factor in hiring, promoting, or terminating that person.
-But, this same code section states that the employer may ask an employee or potential employee about an arrest for which he or she is out on bail or released on his or her own recognizance pending trial.
+But, this same code section states that the employer may ask an employee or potential employee about an arrest which is pending.
 A conviction, for purposes of this code section, includes pleas, verdicts, or findings of guilt.

 Because, in general, people are protected from having to disclose to an employer or potential employer an arrest if it did not result in a conviction, this guide will focus on cases where one has been convicted and does not fall under the protection of this Labor Code section.